MarkhamLee/internet-and-iot-data-platform/README.md

 ### Key Capabilities

-* **API and scheduled data ingestion** – Argo Workflows runs ETLs and other task-oriented workloads that collect data from public APIs and other scheduled sources, then write curated results to PostgreSQL and InfluxDB.
+* **API and scheduled data ingestion** – Argo Workflows runs ETLs and other task-oriented workloads that collect data from API sources and then writing the data PostgreSQL and InfluxDB.

-* **IoT and infrastructure telemetry** – Always-on containerized services deployed to K3s collect data from smart plugs, UPS devices, sensors, and network or infrastructure systems for continuous monitoring
+* **IoT and infrastructure telemetry** – containerized services deployed to K3s collect data from smart plugs, UPS devices, sensors, and network or infrastructure systems for continuous monitoring and alerting.

 * **MQTT-based IoT routing** – MQTT is used as a lightweight ingestion path for devices such as ESP32-based sensors, with Node-RED subscribing to broker topics, normalizing payloads, and routing time-series data into InfluxDB.

-* **Agentic workflows** – LLM-powered agents build on curated ETL outputs and shared clients to automate higher-level tasks such as dependency analysis and other operational workflows.
+* **Agentic workflows** – LLMs ingest data from the ETL workloads to automate tasks such as dependency analysis for security alerts (GitHub dependabot), analyze web site changes and other tasks.

-* **Observability and alerting** – Metrics, logs, and state changes are centralized, with Slack used as a primary alert channel for conditions such as air-quality thresholds, UPS battery events, and service issues.
+* **Observability and alerting** – key state changes and errors (e.g., UPS power status, temperature, pipeline failures) trigger alerts via Slack.
+Additionally, all workloads are built so that either Prometheus or Victoria Logs can collect logs and other data, and container level problems will trigger service status alerts via Prometheus Alert Manager running on K3s.

-* **CI/CD and reusable platform components** – GitHub Actions builds Docker images, DockerHub distributes them, and ArgoCD deploys them to the private cloud; shared libraries and common clients make new ETLs, collectors, and agents faster to develop and maintain.
+* **CI/CD and reusable platform components** – GitHub Actions builds container images and then pushes them to DockerHub, where they will be pulled down and used the next time an Agentic or ETL job runs via Argo Workflows.
+Constantly running containers (E.g., IoT and networking monitoring), are re-deployed via ArgoCD.
+Shared libraries and common clients (e.g., Postgres, Ollama) make new ETLs, collectors, and agents faster to develop and maintain.

-### Testbed for Production Environments

-This data platform serves as both a testbed and reference implementation for real-world systems.
-CI/CD patterns for shared components, container builds, observability, and network monitoring are piloted here before being rolled out to production environments.

 ### Agentic AI and Automation